lucasjoliveau/doc/en/applications/finance/accounting/customer_invoices.md

 “Validate” the invoice when you are ready to approve it.
 The invoice then moves from the Draft state to the Open state.

-When you have validated an invoice, Odoo gives it a unique number from a defined, and modifiable, sequence.
+When you have validated an invoice, Konvergo ERP gives it a unique number from a defined, and modifiable, sequence.

 ![../../../_images/invoice03.png](../../../_images/invoice03.png)